austinsherron/nvim/README.md

 - [ ] Continue comments only in docstrings
 - [ ] Automatically add new params to docstrings
 - [ ] Add unit tests
+- [ ] Add Lualine support for projects
+- [ ] Add Lualine support for sessions
+- [ ] Add more systematic logging
+- [ ] Add more systematic error-handling
+- [ ] Add augroup's to autocmds
+- [ ] Add leap highlight

 ### Fixes